Evolution systems: A framework for studying generic mathematical structures: Generic evolutions

 Note that the same inductive arguments can be used when the sequence $\vec v$ is replaced by $\vec u$ and $\id{\iza}$ is replaced by any $\eva{\Ee}$-arrow.
 Next, we replace $U_0$ by $X$, knowing that $i = u_{k_0}^\infty \cmp i'$ and $j = u_{\ell_0}^\infty \cmp j'$ for some $k_0, \ell_0$.
 Finally, we have the following infinite diagram

 built inductively, using the absorption property.
 The colimiting arrow is the required automorphism. \end{pf}

 In model theory (see Example~\ref{EXtrzijedna}), homogeneity is often phrased as follows: Every isomorphism between finitely generated substructures extends to an automorphism of the whole structure.
-This holds when the class of structures under consideration is \emph{hereditary}, namely, closed under finitely generated substructures and isomorphisms.
+This holds when the class of structures under consideration is \emph{hereditary}, that is, closed under finitely generated substructures and isomorphisms.
+On the other hand, the construction from Example~\ref{lewostrony} applied to a system of first-order structures with embeddings gives a different kind of homogeneity: Isomorphisms between substructures that could appear in generic evolutions consisting of left-invertible embeddings extend to automorphisms.
+Summarizing, homogeneity may sometimes be a bit far from our intuition, nevertheless it still plays a crucial role when studying the automorphism group of the colimit of a generic evolution.